9 Expert Tips for Asking for a Raise—Because You're a Badass and You Deserve It

-Be on the lookout for signs it's time to ask
+1. Look for signs that it's time to ask for a raise.

 However, there is also a time of year when it’s traditional to ask for a raise.
 Dan Schawbel, author of Promote Yourself and Me 2.0, says you should talk about increasing your salary during your annual performance review.

-Now that you have prepared, it’s time to ask for a meeting with your boss— either in a private space in the office or an outside meeting at a time like lunch.
+Now that you have prepared, it’s time to ask for a meeting with your boss—whether that takes place in person with safety measures in place, or virtually over a Zoom call.

 “Be clear that the meeting is to review your performance instead of mentioning that you’re looking for a raise,” Schawbel advises.
 “You want to show your manager that your focus is on your contributions instead of just asking for more money.”

 Having some tact is essential to a successful salary negotiation.
 You can’t just walk or logon to the meeting and demand more money.
 “Start out by showing appreciation for what the company has done for you so far, then go into what changes in your role or information you have learned have to lead you to believe your compensation may need adjustment,” Dezell says.